ncosentino100/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Source Data and Variables

 As indicated in the 'features_info.txt' file, a full list of the identifiers and measurements is found in the 'features.txt' file.
-For brevity (and for comparison to the "Transformed Data and Variables"), only those identifiers and measurements that are featured within the two tidy data sets created by 'run_analysis.R' are listed in their original forms here.
+For brevity (and for comparison to the "Transformed Data and Variables"), only those identifiers and measurements that are featured within the two tidy data sets created by 'run_analysis.R' are listed in their original forms below.

 ##### Identifiers
   1. V1